RizaFilmSima

 • Storytelling

-There are over 20 million informal waste workers around the world who collect over half of the world’s recycled waste.
+There are over 20 million informal waste workers (often called “waste pickers”) around the world who recycle over half of the world’s collected waste.
+In this intimate film we meet one of them: Riza, a mother of four in Manila, Philippines.
+Largely unnoticed or ignored, she navigates her bicycle and side cart through hectic traffic every day, collecting recyclables to resell to make ends meet.
 This human interest and environmental justice film shines a light on the working conditions of waste collectors, their critical contributions to the circular economy and what it takes to survive.

 Related Projects